eastmaels/steemblog.github.io/_posts/account/deanliu/2017-03-31_highest-alert-steemians-you-should-expect-to-see-such-whale-faces-in-the-next-48-hours.md

 - - -

-This page is synchronized from the post: [Highest Alert Steemians!
-You should expect to see such whale faces in the next 48 hours.](https://steemit.com/@deanliu/highest-alert-steemians-you-should-expect-to-see-such-whale-faces-in-the-next-48-hours)
+This page is synchronized from the post: ['Highest Alert Steemians!
+You should expect to see such whale faces in the next 48 hours.'](https://steemit.com/@deanliu/highest-alert-steemians-you-should-expect-to-see-such-whale-faces-in-the-next-48-hours)